jamesguo71/re/final_project_report.md

 4. Get the descendants (i.e, further usages of a variable) of the `pointer` through Ghidra API
 5. for each descendant of the `pointer`, we do a case analysis of its Opcode.
 	* If it is used as a parameter in a function call, we check if the function name is `free`, if it is, mark the free_flag as True.
 Otherwise, we step into the function and look at how the pointer is used inside that function.
-	* If it is used as a return value, we track how the caller of the current function uses the pointer in its function body.
+	* If it is used as a return value, we track down how the caller of the current function uses the pointer in its function body.
 	* If it is used after it's already been freed, we deem this use as UAF and report it before terminating.
 	* Otherwise we skip this usage and continue.